leonzalion/blog/packages/website/src/assets/data/daily-timeblocks/2022-05-08/daily-plans.md

 - [ ] Fix blog loading screen when loading article
 - [ ] Specify a standard notation when writing timeblocks (e.g. a ~ b = if finished a, do b)
 - [ ] Make sure AdminControl keeps track of previous screen time passwords somewhere in case it goes wrong
+- [ ] Create some Neovim configs that get me comfortable working in Neovim (e.g. pane shortcuts, etc.)
+- [ ] Create a generic `run-bin` script for `@leonzalion/configs` that follows the `./src/bin/x.ts` convention
+- [ ] Create a generic command that encompasses `lint`, `prettier`, and `typecheck` so I don't need to repeatedly specify it in the scripts of every package.json
+- [ ] Compile AdminControl so I can download it on my Mac
+- [ ] Create a website for AdminControl
+- [ ] Make changing screen time passcode toggleable on AdminControl
+- [ ] Fix AdminControl bitwarden integration where it creates a folder and keeps track of changes instead of overwriting

 ### Upstream